adarshgeorge/Python_SSH_Access_WhatsApp_Alert/README.md

 ## Overview
-Here we are going to setup a python script to get message in WhatsAppw when there is new SSH root access is established.
+In this article, we'll take a look at how Python can be used by System Administrators to get message in WhatsAppw when there is new SSH root access is established.

 ### Pre Request
 -Pyhton 3.x should installed on your server.